 Project management platform — One of the greatest tools in an estimator’s toolbox is a historical record of previous project results.
 Estimators are able to look toward the future by looking into the past.
 A platform that collects estimating, detailing, fabrication, and erection data into one cohesive, optimized workflow can inform the estimation process going forward.

-BIM Software — Estimators simply cannot do their job effectively without the right BIM software.
+BIM Software — With the right BIM software, estimators can simply do their job more effectively.
 BIM software for fabrication estimation is an intuitive way of actualizing ideas.
 3D models are an interactive source of fabrication information that can be used for CNC processing, material handling, and robotic welding, and can then be carried directly into the erection phase without requiring translation.